openbible-io/en_ust/README.md

 * Use vocabulary and phrases that differ from the ULT.
 The two translations fail to help the MTT when they are the same.
 * Where possible, use common vocabulary that is easy to translate into another language.
 * Spell out numbers up to and including ten (e.g., one, two…).
 For numbers larger than ten, use numerals (e.g., 11, 12…).
-* Metaphors may be transformed into similies or substituted with the plain meaning of the metaphor.
-Similies may be the preferred option when the metaphor is extended over several clauses or verses.
+* Metaphors may be transformed into similes or substituted with the plain meaning of the metaphor.
+Similes may be the preferred option when the metaphor is extended over several clauses or verses.

 ## Translating the UST from the Original Languages